Vercingetorix Monument

 The monument was commissioned by Emperor Napoleon III from the sculptor Aimé Millet and installed in 1865 on Mont Auxois, near Alise-Sainte-Reine in the Côte-d'Or department in the Burgundy region of eastern France.
 The site was the supposed site of Alesia.
 The architect for the memorial was Eugène Viollet-le-Duc.
-The base has an nationalistic inscription installed by Viollet-le-Duc, translating into French the words of Julius Caesar:
+The base has a nationalistic inscription installed by Viollet-le-Duc, translating into French the words of Julius Caesar: